lbliii/emdash/content/services.md

 ## Blog Content

 Gain SEO ranking with long and short-tail keywords to drive inbound marketing leads.
-Inbound marketing saves your startup thousands of dollars in ad spend and helps your sale's team worry more about closing deals and less about finding them.
+Inbound marketing saves your startup thousands of dollars in ad spend and helps your sales team worry more about closing deals and less about finding them.
 [More Details][1]

 ## Knowledge Architecture